Mehrier24/Portfolio-/README.md

 ## About Me

-A highly motivated and hands-on Cybersecurity major at Southeast Missouri State University with a proven ability to apply academic knowledge to real-world security challenges.
+A highly motivated Cybersecurity student Southeast Missouri State University with a proven ability to apply academic knowledge to real-world security challenges.
 My experience is highlighted by a professional internship at Wilses Cybersecurity Solutions and the design and maintenance of a personal Security Operations Center (SOC) lab.
 In my home lab, I actively simulate real-world attacks, analyze vulnerabilities, and implement defensive countermeasures to sharpen my incident response skills.

 Complementing my technical abilities, I have over four years of experience in client-facing roles at the Campus Admissions Helpdesk and Library Circulation Desk.
 In these positions, I honed my communication and problem-solving skills by providing direct customer support, guiding users through database navigation, and troubleshooting technical issues like Wi-Fi connectivity.
 This background makes me a well-rounded candidate prepared for the collaborative and user-focused nature of IT Help Desk and cybersecurity roles.